carlosganzerla/cl-sqs/README.md

 < Transfer-Encoding: chunked
 ```

-But if we add the `deduplication-id`, the we'd have:
+But if we add the `deduplication-id`, then we'd have:

 ```shell
 curl 'http://localhost:5000/queue?group-id=my-fancy-group&deduplication-id=no-dupes' -d 'Waddap' -v